Basic Photography Missoula, Montana

 When photographers start out, most of them spend a couple of seconds reading their camera manual, quite a few minutes fiddling with the controls, and the following few years thinking they’ve “got it.”
 But then they look back and realize their photos on their fancy camera aren’t much better than their smartphone photos.

-Probably you’ve already heard this, but instructor Doug Johnson is one of the best.
-And he’ll make sure you walk away from this workshop with your questions answered, your pictures better, and your camera permanently affixed to your hand.
+During this week of learning the basics, you explore the craft of photography with RMSP graduate turned photo educator Sarah Ehlen, who makes the process fun.
 Split between classroom lectures, hands-on field shoots, and lively (but gentle) critique sessions, you learn the topics indoors in the classroom and then actively explore them through trial and error during field shoots outdoors.
 We'll take you to locations such as the Moon-Randolph Homestead, the University of Montana campus, Fort Missoula, Rattlesnake Creek Recreation area and Caras Park in the heart of downtown Missoula.

 As for the information taught, where to begin…